What is passive ventilation with heat recovery?

 What’s in a Passive Ventilation with Heat Recovery system?

 The system consists of three elements to deliver its design features; an external-facing cowl, a heat exchanger and an air flow diffuser.
 The cowl will sit on the roof of a building and is designed to catch the wind, pushing it into the system.
 The combination of wind and buoyancy provides ample force for the supply air flow.

 The second element is a heat recovery assembly of two coaxial heat exchangers.
 Incoming and outgoing air flows are directed through a series of intertwining metallic tubes.
 Aluminium fins in each tube transfer the heat from the higher temperature air flow to the lower, without any mixing of air supplies.
 This is to say that when the temperature of the internal exhaust air is higher than incoming fresh air, the incoming fresh air will be heated up.
 In summer where external temperatures can be higher, the incoming air is cooled down.

-The Ventive In-Vent Active has two separate wall louvres that create the same effect without the requirement for a specialised diffuser.
+The Ventive ACTIVE has two separate wall louvres that create the same effect without the requirement for a specialised diffuser.

 How effective is Passive Ventilation with Heat Recovery system?

 A ventilation system must provide air quality with minimal impact on electricity usage and internal temperatures.
 Real-life performance data from Horniman Primary School in Lewisham that was presented at the CIBSE Technical Symposium in 2017 has shown a Ventive PVHR unit achieving heat recovery with an efficiency of 94% across a nine-month period.
 CO2 levels in the monitored classroom remained below 1000ppm for 55.5% of occupied hours, below 1500ppm for 85% of occupied hours and below 2000ppm for 97.5% of occupied hours, well within the requirements for school classrooms.